jdaw1/placemat/Documentation/not_glasses.md

 * `/Glasses`: labels glass positions;
 * `/TastingNotes`: for those who record TNs with a pen on paper.
 * `/PlaceName`: At a large formal tasting it is appropriate to label each person&rsquo;s place-setting, so everybody knows who everybody else is, even late in the tasting.
-* `/PrePour`: to help with the pre-opouring of portion s necessary at at tastings with many people.
+* `/PrePour`: to help with the pre-pouring of portions &mdash; necessary at at tastings with many people.
 * `/VoteRecorder`: to record the votes for Wine Of The Night, and to record guesses of blinded wines.
 * `/DecantingNotes`: observations of those doing the decanting.
-* `/Accounts`: organises the tawdry financial matters.
+* `/Accounts`: tawdry financial matters, organised.
-* `/CorkDisplay`: as named.
+* `/CorkDisplay` as described.
-* `/NeckTags`: used at blind tastings around the neck of a wrapped bottle; also to label de-capsuled bottles when decanting.
+* `/NeckTags`: to label de-capsuled bottles when decanting; also around the neck of a wrapped bottle at blind tastings.
 * `/DecanterLabels`: cut; paste to back of old business cards; allow to dry; punch holes; hang on decanters; fill decanters; wait; drink.
 * `/StickyLabels`: at a tasting with more wines than glasses, these can be attached to the foot of a glass to show both owner and current contents.
 Larger stickies also useful on bottles.